Whether you’re looking to hop on Instagram or log into your email for work, it’s easy to find an Internet connection in Singapore.

 Prepaid SIM card

-You can also choose to connect to the Internet from multiple devices with a pocket Wi-Fi device.
-This is simply a mobile hotspot that provides data access via the cellphone network for your laptop, tablet and/or smartphone wherever you go in Singapore.
+You can also choose to connect to the Internet from multiple devices with a pocket WiFi device.

 Free Public Wi-Fi

-Wi-Fi hotspots are also widely available at various public areas in Singapore.
+WiFi hotspots are also widely available at various public areas and businesses across the island.
 Here are some options.